sudnyeshtalekar/e-Healthify/README.md

 * To predict the probability, various parameters are taken into consideration.
 * These parameters were identified with combined efforts of experts of the healthcare industry and various government bodies.

- **These parameters include:**
+ **These parameters include:** \
  i.
 Place\
  ii.
 Gender\
  iii.
 Occupation\
  iv.
 Mode of usual transport\
  v.
 Number of confirmed cases per 1 million population in that region\
 vi.
 Number of Death case per 1 million population in that region\
  vii.
-Presence of one or more additional medical conditions\
-co-occurring with a primary condition [Hypertension/ diabetes/coronary heart disease]\
+Presence of one or more additional medical conditions co-occurring with a primary condition [Hypertension/diabetes/coronary heart disease]\
  viii.
 Age of the person\
 ix.
 Neurological coma score\
 x.
 Pulmonary PaO2 (mmHg)/FiO2\